 - Capital projects

-- Performances, conferences, trips, one-time events, ceremonies and/or fairs
+- Performances, conferences, trips, events, ceremonies and/or fairs

 - Annual campaigns